shihanxiong/video_loom/README.md

 >
 > windows - `chocolatey` and `ffmpeg`
 >
-> * for NVidia graphics cards users, the minimum required Nvidia driver for nvenc is 522.25 or newer
+> - for NVidia graphics cards users, the minimum required Nvidia driver for nvenc is 522.25 or newer
+> - python v3.9+
 >
 > mac - `ffmpeg`